I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdfdevice/nf-wdfdevice-wdfdeviceenqueuerequest.md

 <p>The following code example is an <a href="..\wdfdevice\nc-wdfdevice-evt-wdf-io-in-caller-context.md">EvtIoInCallerContext</a> callback function that looks for requests that contain the custom I/O control code, IOCTL_NONPNP_METHOD_NEITHER.
 If the I/O control code is not found, the callback function just returns the request to the framework.
 If the callback function finds the I/O control code, it preprocesses the request and then returns it to the framework.
 If an error is encountered, the callback function completes the request.</p>

-<p>Your driver can call <b>WdfDeviceEnqueueRequest</b> only from an <a href="..\wdfdevice\nc-wdfdevice-evt-wdf-io-in-caller-context.md">EvtIoInCallerContext</a> callback function.</p>

-<p>The <b>WdfDeviceEnqueueRequest</b> method adds the request to the driver's request-type-specific I/O queue for the device, if the driver has created one.
-Otherwise the method adds the request to the device's default queue, if the driver has created one.</p>

-<p>If the driver has not created any I/O queues for the device, <b>WdfDeviceEnqueueRequest</b> does the following:</p>

-<p>If the driver is a filter driver, <b>WdfDeviceEnqueueRequest</b> sends the request to the driver's I/O target.</p>

-<p>If the driver is not a filter driver, <b>WdfDeviceEnqueueRequest</b> returns STATUS_INVALID_DEVICE_REQUEST.</p>

-<p>While <b>WdfDeviceEnqueueRequest</b> is executing, it is possible for the driver to receive and complete or cancel the request.</p>

-<p>As a result, if the driver needs to use the request or its context after calling <b>WdfDeviceEnqueueRequest</b>, then it should take a reference on the request before calling <b>WdfDeviceEnqueueRequest</b>.</p>

-<p>To do so, the driver can call <a href="https://msdn.microsoft.com/library/windows/hardware/ff548758">WdfObjectReference</a> before and then <a href="https://msdn.microsoft.com/library/windows/hardware/ff548739">WdfObjectDereference</a> after the call to <b>WdfDeviceEnqueueRequest</b>.
-The driver must dereference the request before exiting <a href="..\wdfdevice\nc-wdfdevice-evt-wdf-io-in-caller-context.md">EvtIoInCallerContext</a>.</p>

-<p>For more information about the <b>WdfDeviceEnqueueRequest</b> method, see <a href="wdf.managing_i_o_queues">Managing I/O Queues</a>.</p>

-<p>For versions 1.0 and 1.5 of KMDF, <b>WdfDeviceEnqueueRequest</b> must be called at PASSIVE_LEVEL.
-For versions 1.7 and later, <b>WdfDeviceEnqueueRequest</b> can be called at IRQL &lt;= DISPATCH_LEVEL.</p>

-<p>The following code example is an <a href="..\wdfdevice\nc-wdfdevice-evt-wdf-io-in-caller-context.md">EvtIoInCallerContext</a> callback function that looks for requests that contain the custom I/O control code, IOCTL_NONPNP_METHOD_NEITHER.
-If the I/O control code is not found, the callback function just returns the request to the framework.
-If the callback function finds the I/O control code, it preprocesses the request and then returns it to the framework.
-If an error is encountered, the callback function completes the request.</p>

 ## -requirements
 <table>
 <tr>